 One of the biggest challenges students face in university is staying on top of their course work.
 Learning how to study effectively, manage time, and ask for help when it’s needed enables students to succeed and reduces their stress level.
-The University Learning Centre offers a variety of free resources to help students develop their study skills.
+The Student Learning Services offers a variety of free resources to help students develop their study skills.

 Feeling overwhelmed by your academic course work?

 The SLS Study Skills Help page links students to study skills workshops, online resources and PDF information sheets.
 Their online resources include information on reading textbooks, effective note-taking, exam preparation and writing term papers.

 Having difficulty with your writing assignments?